aws-samples/tabular-column-semantic-search/README.md

 2. [Docker](https://docs.docker.com/get-docker/) running in the background

 ### How do I use this pipeline and web app?
-1. Customize username, password, and any other desired configs in `config.yaml`.
+1. Customize email, username, and any other desired configs in [config.yaml](config.yaml).
 2. Deploy resources by following the steps [below](#steps-to-deploy).
         **Recommended**: Deploy CDK from a cloud based instance such as EC2 or Cloud9.
 3. Once deployed, upload CSV files with column headings to the `data/csv/input/file` or `data/csv/input/batch` paths of the S3 bucket created during deployment.
 Files uploaded to `data/csv/input/file` will be individually processed automatically upon upload.
 Files uploaded to `data/csv/input/batch` will be processed in batch when the pipeline is manually triggered.
 During pipeline execution, input data will be automatically embedded and indexed to OpenSearch.
 After successful indexing, input data is moved to `data/csv/processed/`.
 You can track the pipeline status in the Step Function State Machine console.